Draft (hull): Variations

+When measured to the lowest projecting portion of the vessel, it is called the "draft, extreme"; when measured at the bow, it is called "draft, forward"; and when measured at the stern, the "draft, aft"; the average of the draft, forward, and the draft, aft is the "draft, mean", and the mean draft when in full load condition is the "draft load".

-Draft scale
+Draft marks

+These are markings and numbers located on both sides of a vessel, as close as possible to the bow and stern, and then also, often amidships.
+The number and its associated marking indicate the distance from the marking to the bottom lowest fixed reference point of the vessel (e.g., its keel).
+The numbers and markings were large and clear; for instance, on U.S. naval vessels, the numbers were, historically, as a standard, 6 inches tall, with spacing of 12 inches bottom to bottom, vertically.

-The drafts are marked on the hull with a "banded" scale, at the bow and stern, and for some ships, also amidships on both sides, where they may be accompanied by international load line markings.
-The scale may use Imperial units or metric units.
-If the Imperial system is used, the bottom of each marking is the draft in feet and markings are 6 inches high, spaced at 1 foot intervals.
-In metric marking, the bottom of each draft mark is the draft in decimeters and each mark is one decimeter high, spaced at intervals of 2 decimeters.
+These hull markings constitute a "banded" scale, and may be accompanied by international load line markings.
+The scale may use Imperial units or metric units; the Imperial system is as stated above (markings 6 inches high, spaced at 12 inch intervals, where the bottom of each marking is the draft in feet); in metric marking, the bottom of each draft mark is the draft in decimeters and each mark is one decimeter high, spaced at intervals of 2 decimeters.

+An internal draft gauge or draft indicator is used on larger ships.
+It consists of a pressure gauge attached to a seacock below the light-load line and calibrated to reflect the draft of the ship.

 Implications

 Large ships

 Larger ships need to keep the propeller immersed when they are light (without cargo), and may ballast further to reduce windage or for better directional stability or seakeeping, or to distribute load along the hull to reduce hogging and sagging stresses.
 To achieve this they use sailing ballast distributed among ballast tanks to stabilize the ship, following the unloading of cargo.
 The draft of a large ship has little direct link with its stability because stability depends mainly on the relative positions of the metacenter of the hull and the center of gravity.
 However, a "light" ship may have an excessively high stability which can cause uncomfortable rolling of the ship.
 A fully laden ship (with a large draft) can have either a high or low stability, depending on the height of the center of gravity, which is affected by the distribution of cargo.

 The draft of a ship can be increased by longitudinal motion in shallow water, a hydrodynamic effect known as squat, which causes a local pressure reduction under the vessel.
+This in effect causes a ship to 'vertically sink 'down' leading to a reduction in under keel clearance.

+Large ships experience a draft increase to heel effect where the ship's beam angles on one side during an alteration of course (sometimes known as turning effect).